NaiboWang/CommandlineConfig/Readme.md

 * 1. Set the parameter name and initial value in JSON/Python Dict format, and add the parameter description by `#` comment.
 Currently supports nesting a dict inside another dict, and **can nest unlimited layers**.

     ```python
     preset_config = {
           "index": 1,  # Index of party
           "dataset": "mnist",
           'lr': 0.01,  # learning rate
           'normalization': True,
+          "pair": (1,2),
-        "multi_information":[1,0.5,'test',"TEST"], # list
+          "multi_information": [1, 0.5, 'test', "TEST"],  # list
-        "dbinfo":{
-          "username":"nus",
-          "password":123456,
-          "retry_interval_time":5.5,
+          "dbinfo": {
+              "username": "NUS",
+              "password": 123456,
+              "retry_interval_time": 5.5,
+              "save_password": False,
+              "pair": ("test",3),
               "multi":{
-            "test":0.01, # Can nest to the 3th layer
+                  "test":0.01,
               },
-          "save_password":False,
-          "certificate_info":["1",2,[3.5]]
+              "certificate_info": ["1", 2, [3.5]],
           }
       }
     ```

   That is, the initial configuration of the program is generated.
 Each key defined in `preset_config` dict is the parameter name and each value is the initial value of the parameter, and at the same time, the initial value type of the parameter is automatically detected according to the type of the set value.

-  The above configuration contains six parameters: `index, dataset, batch, normalization, multi_information and dbinfo`, where the type of the parameter **index** is automatically detected as **int**, the default value is **1** and the description is "Index of party".
+  The above configuration contains seven parameters: `index, dataset, batch, normalization, pair, multi_information and dbinfo`, where the type of the parameter **index** is automatically detected as **int**, the default value is **1** and the description is "Index of party".

-  Similarly, The type and default value of the second to fifth parameter are string: `"mnist"; float:0.01; bool:True; list:[1,0.5,'test', "TEST"]`.
+  Similarly, The type and default value of the second to fifth parameter are string: `"mnist"; float:0.01; bool:True; tuple:(1,2); list:[1,0.5,'test', "TEST"]`.

-  The sixth parameter is a nested dictionary of type dict, which also contains 6 parameters, with the same type and default values as the first 6 parameters, and will not be repeated here.
+  The seventh parameter is a nested dictionary of type dict, which also contains 7 parameters, with the same type and default values as the first 7 parameters, and will not be repeated here.

 * 2. Create a configuration class object by passing `preset_config` dict to `Config` in any function you want.